jdbernard/nim-namespaced-logging/README.md

 # Namespaced Logging for Nim

-`namespaced_logging` provides a logging framework similar to [log4j][] or [logback][] for Nim.
-It has three main motivating features:
+`namespaced_logging` provides a high-performance, thread-safe logging framework similar to [std/logging][std-logging] with support for namespace-scoped logging similar to [log4j][] or [logback][] for Nim.
+It has four main motivating
+features:
 - Hierarchical, namespaced logging
 - Safe and straightforward to use in multi-threaded applications.
-- Native support for structured logging (old-style string logging is also supported).
+- Native support for structured logging.
+- Simple, autoconfigured usage pattern mirroring the [std/logging][std-logging] interface.

 ## Getting Started